Way, Mississippi: History

+Way is located on the Grenada Railroad.
+A post office operated under the name Way's Bluff from 1858 to 1895 and under the name Way from 1895 to 1968.

+In 1900, the community had a population of 36.

 The Allison's Wells Hotel—described as a stately structure with a large ballroom—was located in Way.
 In 1948, the Mississippi Art Colony was organized at the hotel.
 The hotel was destroyed by fire in 1963.

-Camp Bratton-Green and the Gray Center, www.graycenter.org, both part of the Episcopal diocese, are located in Way, Mississippi.
+Camp Bratton-Green and the Gray Center, both part of the Episcopal diocese, are located in Way, Mississippi.